fernandopalafox/fernandopalafox.github.io/content/research/gps.md

 I will not cover that case here, but the derivation conditional distribution is very similar and can be found in Ch.
 15 of [Murphy's Probabilistic ML](https://probml.github.io/pml-book/).

-# Meta Learning with GPs
+# Meta-Learning Priors (ALPaCA)

 > [!info] Notation
 > I don't have infinite time so in this section I'll mostly follow the notation James Harrison used in [Meta-Learning Priors for Efficient Online Bayesian Regression (ALPaCA)](https://arxiv.org/abs/1807.08912).
-> Read everything carefully because there may be differences in notation and definitions from the previous sections.
+> Read carefully, as there may be differences in notation and definitions from the previous sections.

+Now that we (hopefully) understand GPs, let's see what Harrison did with them in ALPaCA.
+First, I'll work through some preliminaries to understand the problem formulation and Bayesian regression.
+Then, I'll talk about ALPaCA's algorithm, where the meta-learning is happening, and share my JAX implementation.
+Finally, I'll discuss how ALPaCA can be interpreted as an approximation of a GP.

 ## Formulation